< Back to the Regulation Knowledge Center

 Community-Based Justice Worker Models

-Community-based justice worker models involve training and certifying individuals working at community-based organizations to offer legal advice and services in certain case types.
+Community-based justice worker models involve training and certifying individuals working on the frontlines at community-based or legal aid organizations to offer limited scope legal advice and services in certain case types.
+Think of community-based justice workers as the EMTs of the legal profession.
 These models target low-income individuals and require modification of/exemption from or waivers of UPL restrictions.
 Currently, existing projects like these are authorized through state supreme court Administrative Orders or the Utah Sandbox.
 Learn more about the diverse landscape of community-based justice worker models in this expert opinion and this webinar.

 National Organizations Working in this Space: